-The South Florida Water Management District is developing a series of water reservation rules to secure the long-term availability of water for thousands of fish and wildlife species throughout the region.
+The South Florida Water Management District develops water reservation rules to secure the long-term availability of water.

-A water reservation rule is developed following a series of public workshops and receiving stakeholder input.
-The establishment of reservations is an ongoing effort.
+A water reservation rule is developed following a series of public workshops held for receiving stakeholder input.
 The Priority Water Body List and Schedule is submitted annually to the Florida Department of Environmental Protection, which outlines ongoing or new rulemaking initiatives for future reservations.
 Once a rule is adopted, it is then implemented through the District's consumptive use permitting and water supply planning programs.

-Five water reservation rules have already been adopted: Picayune Strand (July 2009), Fakahatchee Estuary (July 2009), the North Fork of the St. Lucie River (February 2010), the Biscayne Bay Coastal Wetlands Project – Phase 1 (June 2013) and the CERP Caloosahatchee River (C-43) West Basin Storage Reservoir (May 2014).
+Seven water reservation rules have been adopted for the following bodies: Picayune Strand (July 2009), Fakahatchee Estuary (July 2009), the North Fork of the St. Lucie River (March 2010), Nearshore Central Biscayne Bay (June 2013) and the CERP Caloosahatchee River (C-43) West Basin Storage Reservoir (May 2014), Kissimmee River and Chain of Lakes (2021), and the Everglades Agricultural Area (EAA) Reservoir (2021).

-On this page you will find extensive information about water reservation rule development process.
-Meeting schedules and notices, technical analysis and reports, draft or final rule language and presentations can be viewed in the sections below.
+On this page you will find extensive information about the water reservation rule development process and associated rules, documents, peer review, and presentations from public workshops.

 Overviews of Different Reservations